 1. State actors and other hackers may target Slack and other SaaS applications.

 Earlier this year Slack, in its Securities and Exchange Commission S-1 filing, was transparent about the vulnerabilities it faces as a company.
 Specifically listed among these was the threat of attacks from organized crime and nation-state actors, as well as traditional cybersecurity threats from rogue, unaffiliated hackers.
 Slack’s filing also included a reminder about a data breach the company experienced in March 2015, which exposed usernames, email addresses, encrypted passwords, and phone numbers stored by the company.

 Such threats are outside your company’s control but are nonetheless essential to mapping the threat landscape of cloud applications.
 Your assessment of slack security risks and other SaaS security risks requires taking this into account, given that no platform can guarantee that it’ll never be breached.
 As such, your organization should have security policies as well as disaster recovery and business continuity plans in place should a worst case scenario emerge from a cloud service data breach.

-2. Insider threats complicate the SaaS threat landscape for 2020.
+2. Insider threats complicate the SaaS threat landscape.